savq/melange-nvim/CONTRIBUTING.md

 Good plugins should make this easy, defining their own highlight groups (with sensible defaults) and letting the color scheme override them when necessary.

-If you want to add support for a plugin, take a look at the existing highlight groups in [`colors/melange.lua`](colors/melange.lua) and open a PR using the plugin support template.
+If you want to add support for a plugin, take a look at the existing highlight groups in [`colors/melange.lua`](colors/melange.lua) and open a PR.

 **NOTE:**
 Melange is focused on tree-sitter based highlighting,